-Feeling anxious at work is one of the myriads of mental health issues in South Africa that people face daily.
-However, it is not to be taken lightly simply because it is commonplace.
-Becoming too anxious can take a severe toll on your health, which is why you need to find reliable and effective coping mechanisms to alleviate your anxiety.
+Feeling anxious at work is one of the countless mental health issues in South Africa that people face daily.
+However, it should not be taken lightly simply because it is commonplace.
+Becoming too anxious can take a severe toll on your health, so you must find reliable and effective coping mechanisms to alleviate your anxiety.

 Don’t Stifle Your Feelings